A good onboarding experience can make all the difference to how new hires feel, even before their first day at work.

-Can you believe you’ve been with us for a month?
+Can you believe you’ve already been with us for a month?

 I’d love to check in with you to see how it’s going and how I can support you.
 Are you feeling settled in?

-Let’s set up time to meet this week—a call, lunch, or whatever you’re comfortable with.
+Let’s set up a time to meet this week—a call, lunch, or whatever you’re comfortable with.

 Can’t wait to see you!